 Situated close to the north eastern border, Nam Chung does not have precipitous cliffs or dangerous streams, but what it does have among the abandoned fishponds and fields is the nostalgic scenery of rural Hong Kong, with natural landscape of mangroves, freshwater marshes, etc. Not only does it offer scenic splendours of mountains and water, it is also home to a wealth of wildlife because of the surrounding mangroves, freshwater marshes and fishponds.
 In particular, the nearby Sha Tau Kok Hoi has become a paradise for egrets and herons, which can be easily spotted between March and August.
 The hiking trail passes through Ping Nam Stream, where different species of dragonflies can be found.
 Beyond Kwai Tau Leng, you can find Tan Chuk Hang and San Uk Tsai Village.
 The fields, ditches, lotus ponds, orchards, and marshes scattered in Tan Chuk Hang make for wonderful spots to watch butterflies and dragonflies.
 Wildlife and a small number of villages enjoy a harmonious coexistence on these freshwater wetlands.

-Due to typhoon and heavy rain, Nam Chung Country Trail is currently blocked by fallen trees and landslides.
-Part of the trail has been damaged, which poses a risk of landslides.
-Nam Chung Country Trail has been temporarily closed from 11 September 2023 until further notice.
+Due to typhoon and heavy rain, a part of the Nam Chung Country Trail is damaged, with risk of landslides.
+A section of the trail at Kwai Tau Leng (see attachment) has been temporarily closed from 11 September 2023 until further notice.
+Visitors who plan to visit Nam Chung Country Trail are advised to return via the same route before reaching the closed section.
 We apologise for any inconvenience caused.

 To facilitate the public in planning their hikes, the geographical information of the route, including the route map, starting point, endpoint, and elevation chart, has been saved in a "GPX" file.
 The public can download hiking-related applications on their smartphones or smart watches, then click on the following "GPX" file to import the relevant information, which serves as an aid for hiking.
 Please note that downloading "GPX" files may increase data usage, and the functions and content display may vary depending on the device and application used.